 Another reason for the low-priority outlook toward UC security is the lack of high-profile breaches into communications systems, Lazar said.
 Toll fraud is viewed as the biggest threat to a communications system, but it's usually not a top concern for security professionals.
 However, many security teams lack awareness of what threats their communications systems face.

-Cloud unified communications presents new security threats
+Cloud unified communications presents security threats

-As enterprise communications systems move toward the cloud, organizations open themselves up to new UC security vulnerabilities.
-The PSTN was relatively difficult to hack, but WebRTC, cloud services and Session Initiation Protocol (SIP) trunking offer new vectors to attack.
+As enterprise communications systems move toward the cloud, organizations open themselves up to UC security vulnerabilities.
+The PSTN was relatively difficult to hack, but WebRTC, cloud services and Session Initiation Protocol (SIP) trunking offer vectors to attack.

 Irwin Lazaranalyst at Nemertes Research